-Ashleigh Banfield anchors the 11 a.m. edition of CNN Newsroom each weekday.
-Banfield joined the network in 2012 as co-anchor of CNNs morning show Early Start with Ashleigh Banfield and Zoraida Sambolin.
+Ashleigh Banfield anchors Legal View with Ashleigh Banfield each weekday at noon.
+Banfield joined the network in 2011 as co-anchor of CNNs morning show Early Start.
 Over the course of her career, she has covered breaking news from across the country and around the globe.

-Most recently, she was a correspondent for ABC News, reporting for Good Morning America, 20/20, World News with Diane Sawyer and Nightline.
+Banfield was a correspondent for ABC News, reporting for Good Morning America, 20/20, World News with Diane Sawyer and Nightline.
 Prior to ABC, Banfield anchored and hosted three programs on TruTV (formerly Court TV) including a daily legal news program Banfield and Ford: Courtside; the weekly evening show Hollywood Heat; and the successful prime time special series that she created and co-produced, Disorder in the Court.
-In 2008, the Gracie Allen Awards named her Outstanding Anchor, recognizing her achievement at Court TV and her Banfield and Ford: Courtside program coverage of the - Rhode Island Nightclub Fire earned a Telly in 2007.
+In 2008, the Gracie Allen Awards named her Outstanding Anchor, recognizing her achievement at Court TV.
+Her Banfield and Ford: Courtside program coverage of the - Rhode Island Nightclub Fire earned a Telly Award in 2007.

 As a correspondent for NBC News from 2000-2004, Banfield reported for The Today Show, NBC Nightly News with Tom Brokaw and Dateline.
 Banfield covered the terrorist attacks of September 11th reporting live from the World Trade Center in New York City, which earned her Emmy Award recognition.
 After eight consecutive days at Ground Zero, Banfield departed for Islamabad, Pakistan to begin covering the War on Terror.
 From September 2001 to January 2004, she reported live from Pakistan, Afghanistan, Iran, Iraq, England, Israel, Jordan, Lebanon, Syria and Saudi Arabia.
 This work earned Banfield and team a National Headliner Award.